Ru1Cheng/Ru1Cheng/README.md

 -Dream Animation: Using AI tools to share my personal experiences as a narcolepsy patient.

 🎯 Goals
--Design apps and tools for rare disease research and non-pharmacological treatments.
--Advance understanding of sleep disorders through creative technologies like dream visualization (AR/VR).
+-Design apps and tools for rare disease research and non-pharmacological treatments.\n -Advance understanding of sleep disorders through creative technologies like dream visualization (AR/VR).
 -Develop scientific animations to educate others about the brain, inspired by shows like Cells at Work.

 📫 Let's Connect!
--🌟 Portfolio/Website (Coming Soon!)
+-🌟 **Portfolio/Website (Coming Soon!)**

 <!---
 Ru1Cheng/Ru1Cheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.